-The facility maintains a list in Point Click Care of all identified authorized family members and guardians (responsible party's) contact information, including phone numbers and email addresses.
-Such individuals will receive information about the facility preparedness efforts upon admission.
+The facility maintains a list in Point Click Care of all identified authorized family member's and guardian's (responsible parties') contact information, including phone numbers and email addresses.
+Such individuals will receive information about the facility's preparedness efforts upon admission.